 ELIZABETH SOELISTIO WRITES – The freedom of the press in Myanmar is in a questionable state.
 Despite talk of a transitioning democracy, it is unclear whether human rights, such as freedom of the press, will receive the reform needed to become fully democratized.
 Lau Hon Meng and Mok Choy Lin,…

-Full Article MYANMAR: THE FUTURE OF THE FREEDOM OF PRESSMYANMAR: HOW ART HAS SURPASSED CENSORSHIP LAWS
+MYANMAR: HOW ART HAS SURPASSED CENSORSHIP LAWS

 MADISON KOCHENDERFER WRITES — With censorship so prominent in Myanmar, it is vital that artists from this country are especially applauded for their works and the challenges they faced to simply offer their perspectives.
 Below are a few spotlight artists that went beyond censorship limitations to share their work with…